This post was originally published 8 February 2012… The sentiment remains the same… or maybe it’s even worse.

 - Finally, as any current (or former) resident of South Florida will tell you, the best time to develop an emergency or “backup” plan is BEFORE its needed.
 I know of several traders (including myself) who began developing their trading approach and style while working with a corporate employment safety net.
 Because of the fractal nature of markets, starting with swing trading and moving to day trading is a natural progression requiring only an increase in Emotional Capital™.

-So take a look at trading… at worst, you’ll figure out that you hate it… or that its not for you…
+So take a look at short term trading… at worst, you’ll figure out that you hate it… or that its not for you…

 Or maybe, you just might find an escape route.